televandalist/RADocsTEMP/docs/sort/forum-labels.md

+!!! attention "Out-of-Date!"
+    Some of this info can be reused for a page detailing linkedhashes.php and managehashes.php

 Every ROM that is linked to an achievement set should be clearly identified and labeled in the game entry's forum topic.
 These labels help players know which versions of a game are compatible as well as if there are any translation patches, bug fixes, cosmetic hacks, quality of life hacks, etc. that they can use.

 ## Info to Include